sangstar/csv-jsonl/README.md

 gcc -o bin/csv-jsonl main.c
 ```

-Then, call the executable:
+And run it.
 ```bash
 cd bin && ./csv-jsonl <path-to-csv> <path-to-outputted-jsonl>
 ```

-CLI args can be listed with `--help`:
+Command line arguments can be listed with `--help`:

 ```bash
 Arguments: